 - lymphomas, which are cancers that begin in cells of the immune system

-Around 8,900 people are diagnosed with cancer of unknown primary each year in the UK.
-That's about 3 out of every 100 cancers diagnosed (3%).
-It's a more common situation than many people realise.
+Around 8,600 people are diagnosed with cancer of unknown primary in the UK each year.
+That's about 2 out of every 100 cancers diagnosed (2%).

 Who gets it

 Cancer of unknown primary can develop at any age.
-But it is more common in people over the age of 65.
+But almost 60 out of 100 cases (almost 60%) are in people over the age of 75.